terna/swarmLLM/README.md

-Experiments with ABMs and LLMs as a beginner in the economic field perspective, using https://github.com/openai/swarm/
+Experimenting with ABMs and LLMs in the economic field perspective, using https://github.com/openai/swarm/